-- People who experienced violent childhoods are more likely to become child and spouse abusers than those who experienced little or no violence as children.
+- Adults who experienced violent childhoods are more likely to abuse children and romantic partners than those who experienced little or no violence as children.

 Is Your Family Ready for Meetings?

-Some families are ready for self-directed enrichment and problem solving like that recommended here.
-Other families first need family or marriage therapy because their situations are too troubled to be worked out without professional assistance.
+Some families are ready for self-directed enrichment and problem solving and other families may first want to utilize family or marriage therapy in order to decrease arguments or violence in the household.
 To help assess whether your family is ready to try family meetings, answer the following questions:

-- Are we as parents committed to using words and communication to solve problems as a family?
+- Is the parent, or parents, who live in the household committed to using words and communication to solve problems as a family instead of violence?